 1. The Peak

-No list of Hong Kong attractions is complete without The Peak.
-Popular among first-time visitors, The Peak, also called Victoria Peak, is the highest hill in Hong Kong Island.
+Hong Kong is famous for The Peak, also called Victoria Peak, which is the highest hill in Hong Kong Island.
 The summit is occupied by a radio telecommunications facility and is closed to the public but the public parks, shopping centres, and viewing deck attract about seven million visitors annually.
 It’s not hard to see why.
 With an elevation of 552 meters, it gives stunning panoramic views of both Central and Kowloon across Victoria Harbour.
 Daytime gives you gorgeous views of towering skyscrapers of the city centre, green mountains, and shimmering blue waters, while nighttime gives you dazzling displays of glittering neon lights.

 You can take a bus or a taxi to the top but the most popular way of getting up to The Peak is via the century-old Peak Tram, the funicular railway that brings passengers from Central.
 This historical ride opened in May 1888 and became the first cable funicular in Asia, covering a distance of about 1.4 kilometres.
 It has witnessed wars, been featured on films and television shows, and carried numerous dignitaries.
 The ride itself offers good city and harbour views, especially if you pick a good seat.